Wildlife

 Coachwhip, Coluber flagellum.

-The Coachwhip (Coluber flagellum) is a nonvenomous fast-moving racer.
-In Arizona, it is found throughout western and southern Arizona.
-Adults are long and thin, reaching up to 1,728 mm (68 inches) in total length.
+Coachwhip (Coluber flagellum) is a long, thin racer found through the western and southern parts of the state.
+Adults reach up to 1,728 mm (68 inches).

 Key detailWhat to look for